Executive Committee

 Kelly Luo

-Kelly Luo is a Gabilan Assistant Professor of Physics and Astronomy at the University of Southern California.
+Kelly Luo is a Gabilan Assistant Professor of Physics and Astronomy at the University of Southern California (USC).
 Her ultrafast quantum opto-spintronics group at USC studies interactions between the quantum degrees of freedom in solid-state systems such as electron spins, photons, and magnons.
 She was previously a Presidential Postdoctoral Fellow and Honorary Kavli Fellow at Cornell University after receiving her Ph.D. in Physics at the Ohio State University in 2019.
 Kelly Joined the FECS committee as Member-at-Large in 2024.

 Ruchika Dhawan, Member-at-Large